 Do not use tools to tighten plastic fittings.
 Over time, stress may break the connections.
+When the bypass valve is used, only hand tighten the plastic nuts.

 Do not use petroleum grease on gaskets when connecting bypass plumbing.
 Use only 100% silicone grease products when installing any plastic valve.
 Non-silicone grease may cause plastic components to fail over time.